tristan-sch/hello-redesign/README.md

 ## Intro

-- I decided to do the proposed assignment and red the following [website](http://italia.is/)
+- I decided to do the proposed assignment and redid the [Italia Restaurant's website](http://italia.is/)

 - I did 2 pages -> Home + Menu